pakotzy/learn/README.md

-# Collection of learning materials from different courses I've attended
+# Collection of useful matirials about different topics gathered during some course completions

-This repository uses a branch per course strategy.